wdsheng999/gre_preparation/math/exercises/algebra.md

 函数function

-7.The operation ☒ is defined for all integers x and y as x☒y=xy-y.
+7. The operation ☒ is defined for all integers x and y as x☒y=xy-y.
 If x and y are positive integers, which of the following CANNOT